18F/18f.gsa.gov/_posts/2016-10-11-getting-the-most-juice-out-of-the-squeeze.md

 We were in a position where we could not quickly meet both audiences’ needs.
 So who do you prioritize?
-At 18F, one of our pillars is [user centered design](https://18f.gsa.gov/tags/user-centered-design/), so shouldn’t we simply prioritize the users needs?
+At 18F, one of our pillars is [user centered design](https://18f.gsa.gov/tags/user-centered-design/), so shouldn’t we simply prioritize the users' needs?

 It turns out: not so fast.